cuckoosandbox/cuckoo/docs/book/src/usage/submit.rst

-In order to keep track of submissions, samples and overall execution, Cuckoo uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use SQLite, MySQL, PostgreSQL and several other SQL database systems.
+In order to keep track of submissions, samples and overall execution, Cuckoo uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use SQLite, MySQL or MariaDB, PostgreSQL and several other SQL database systems.

 Cuckoo is designed to be easily integrated in larger solutions and to be fully automated.
 In order to automate analysis submission we suggest to use the REST